morse-simulator/morse/doc/morse/dev/testing.rst

 to MORSE by creating a test class inheriting from :py:class:`morse.testing.testing.MorseTestCase`.

-We contributing code to MORSE, we recommend you to create unit-tests for the new features in subdirectories of `$MORSE_ROOT/testing`.
+When contributing code to MORSE, we recommend you create unit-tests for the new features in subdirectories of `$MORSE_ROOT/testing`.

 Writing tests